 The monk says I resist walking.
 Lift the foot, move the foot forward, place the foot on the ground.

 Does walking faster make us less conscious?

 There are 42 people at the center.
 I counted.
 Only 14 girls, which surprises me a bit.
-The girls move less during meditation, but the boys are more serious.
+Girls move less during meditation, but boys are more serious.
 We are separated, the boys are on the left side of the room, the girls stay on the right.